zhengjunyao-work/arc24/docs/01_Business_Understanding.md

 * other projects.
 May I have other more interesting projects in the horizon?
  --->

-I will devoting at least the 2 following months (July and August) to better understand intelligence.
+I will devote at least the 2 following months (July and August) to better understand intelligence.
 This challenge is a good applied exercise of that.

 It is a code competition and runtime should be less than 12 hours.